apache/gravitino/docs/manage-fileset-metadata-using-gravitino.md

 fileset to manage non-tabular data like training datasets, raw data.

 Typically, a fileset is mapping to a directory on a file system like HDFS, S3, ADLS, GCS, etc.
-With fileset managed by Gravitino, the non-tabular data can also be managed as assets in Gravitino with an unified way.
+With fileset managed by Gravitino, the non-tabular data can be managed as assets in Gravitino with an unified way.

-After fileset is created, users can easily access, manage the files/directories through Fileset's identifier, without needing the physical path of the managed datasets.
+After fileset is created, users can easily access, manage the files/directories through Fileset's identifier, without needing to know the physical path of the managed datasets.
 Also, with unified access control mechanism, filesets can also be managed via the same role based access control mechanism without needing to set access controls to different storages.